Consumer Information

 Cost of Attendance

-The cost of attendance for a student is an estimate of that student’s educational expenses for the period of enrollment.
-The cost of attendance budget is determined by reviewing each year the cost of living in the community in the following components:
+The cost of attendance is an estimate a student’s educational expenses for the period of enrollment.
+The cost of attendance budget is determined by annually reviewing the cost of living in the community in the following components:

 The cost of attending Louisiana Delta Community College (LDCC) varies, depending upon a student’s enrollment status (full-time, part-time, half-time, etc…).
 The total award package must not exceed the cost of attendance budget.

-LDCC adopts the Louisiana Association of Financial Aid Administrators (LASFAA) averages and estimated cost for students in the State of Louisiana.
+Note: LDCC adopts the Louisiana Association of Financial Aid Administrators (LASFAA) averages and estimated cost for students in the state of Louisiana.
 LASFAA adopts these standard budgets and recommends their use by all undergraduate and proprietary schools.
-As always, Financial Aid Administrators may make adjustments to the Cost of Attendance to allow for treatment of students with special circumstances, including dependent care.
+Financial Aid administrators may adjust the cost of attendance to allow for treatment of students with special circumstances, including dependent care.

-Louisiana Delta Community College Bookstore is operated by Barnes and Nobel.
-Textbooks are submitted each semester by the Instructors/Division Chairs and are then available to students in store as well as online (https://ladelta.bncollege.com/shop/ladelta/home).
-Information regarding textbooks (ISBN, price, etc.) for specific courses can be found by navigating to the LDCC Bookstore web page, select the campus you are attending.
+Louisiana Delta Community College Bookstore is operated by Barnes and Noble.
+Textbooks are submitted to the bookstore each semester by program personnel and made available to students in store or online.
+Information regarding textbooks (ISBN, price, etc.) for specific courses can be found by navigating to the LDCC Bookstore web page.

 Disability Services

-In order to assist students who require academic adjustments and auxiliary aids, it is essential that these students identify with the Office of Student Counseling and Disability Services.
-Students are asked to schedule
+Students with disabilities who require academic adjustments and auxiliary aids should contact the Office of Student Counseling and Disability Services.

 Drug Free Schools and Campuses Act of 1989

-More information on local resources to assist you with the prevention of substance abuse, drug and alcohol counseling, treatment and rehab programs is available on the LDCC Student Counseling and Disability Services web page .
+More information on local resources to assist students with the prevention of substance abuse, drug and alcohol counseling, treatment and rehab programs is available through the LDCC Office of Student Counseling & Disability Services.
+You can call 318-345-9152 for information or a referral.

 Educational Programs and Descriptions